28547939/vpncore/README.md

 #### Container firewall and policy with `ipfw`

 An example `ipfw` configuration, for VPN containers, is provided in this repository.
-It incorporates the features that are discussed in this document.
+It incorporates the features that are discussed in this document, as applicable.